phatak-dev/blog/_posts/2020-04-08-spark-plugin-part-2.md

 This method is called when executor shutdown.

 ## Adding Spark Plugin

-We can add our custom spark plugins to a spark session by setting **spark.plugins** configuration on spark session
+We can add our custom spark plugins to a spark session by setting **spark.plugins** configuration on spark session.

 {% highlight scala %}

 sparkSession.set(""spark.plugins","full package name of plugin")

 {% endhighlight %}

 ## References